How to adjust pickup height on an electric guitar is one of the simplest ways to improve clarity,

 Solo String Spacing Ruler

-This string spacing ruler helps beginners set even,
+This string spacing ruler helps beginners set even, comfortable spacing at the nut and bridge

 without guessing.

-instead of eyeballing makes setups
+Using clear measurements instead of eyeballing makes setups more consistent and

-more consistent and improves overall playability.
+improves overall playability.

 Solo Guitars Product Suggestion: